 And it wasn't long before we were on the home straight, with a friendly team of supporters at the last water stop in Hetton.

-Up through Sharphaw Woods we could see the wonderful views over Yorkshire and Lancashire, looking down to the canal near Gargrave we had been walking on just 24 hours ago.
+Up through Sharphaw Woods we could see the wonderful views over Yorkshire and Lancashire, looking down to the canal near Gargrave that we had been walking on just 24 hours ago.

 Thankful for the continuing dry weather and bright skies we walked through the fields in to Skipton and down to the park.
 I couldn't believe it.
 We were nearly there.
 We were going to make it.
 The emotion was high.